 Excavator Attachments and Parts

-Difference Between an Excavator and a Digger
+Differences Between an Excavator and a Digger

 Backhoes, also known as diggers, are a common fixture on construction sites but are often confused with excavators.
-While they share similar digging and lifting capabilities, backhoes and excavators differ in size, weight, and functionality.
+While they share similar digging and lifting capabilities, backhoes and excavators differ in size, weight and functionality.

 Excavators are generally large equipment weighing up to 200,000 pounds.
 Their bucket and boom design allow them to rotate a full 360 degrees.